xiliourt/1minAI-Bulk-Transcoder/README.md

 # Instructions
+1. Update your API_KEY in both uploadAssets.sh and transcibe.sh
-1. Run uploadAssets.sh in the folder with your mp3 files, generates "assets.txt"
+2. Run ./uploadAssets.sh in the folder with your mp3 files, generates "assets.txt"
-2. Run transcribe.sh to transcribe all files in "assets.txt"
+3. Run ./transcribe.sh to transcribe all files in "assets.txt"

-    a.
-Results are output to songname.txt for every 'asset'
+You now have all lyrics as "Song - Name.txt".
+Note they're one long string, I use gemini to make it into formatted lyrics.

 ## Assets.txt format (incorrect json, enough that jq likes it)